-- Industrial Discharge: Industrial operations (including factories, power plants, and chemical processing facilities) frequently discharge metals, organic chemicals, solvents, and suspended solids into water bodies.
-These pollutants can build up in the environment and contaminate drinking water, harm aquatic life, and disrupt ecosystems.
-Aside from direct discharges, industrial runoff can wash into nearby rivers, lakes and oceans with rainwater. - 2.
-Agricultural Runoff: Agriculture rank as one of the biggest factors behind water pollution, as a major cause is the runoff of fertilizers, pesticides, herbicides and animal waste into nearby water bodies.
+- Particularly in regions with a high concentration of industrial and agricultural activity, water pollution has detrimental direct and indirect effects on the health of people, plants, and animals.
+Numerous pollutants are frequently present in this runoff from cities, farms, and industries, which contaminates nearby waterways. - 2.
+1. Industrial Discharge: Metals, organic chemicals, solvents, and suspended solids are regularly released into water bodies by industrial operations, such as factories, power plants, and chemical processing facilities.
+These contaminants can accumulate in the environment and damage aquatic life, contaminate drinking water, and upset ecosystems.
+In addition to direct discharges, rainwater from nearby rivers, lakes, and oceans can carry industrial runoff into them. - 3.
+Agricultural Runoff: One of the main causes of water pollution is agriculture, which releases fertilisers, pesticides, herbicides, and animal waste into adjacent water bodies.
 Ints or phosphorus, when washed into rivers and lakes, can cause nutrient pollution that fuels algal blooms and depletes oxygen in the water.
 These nutrient rich conditions generate "dead zones," where there is so little oxygen available that aquatic life cannot endure.
 Animal waste generated by livestock farms also contain harmful pathogens that can contaminate water, and when the contaminated water enters the water supply, it represents a public health threat.